Rank-Learner: Orthogonal Ranking of Treatment Effects: Acknowledgments

 \section{Acknowledgments}

-This paper is supported by the DAAD programme Konrad Zuse Schools of Excellence in Artificial Intelligence, sponsored by the Federal Ministry of Research, Technology and Space.
-This research also received funding from the Research Foundation Flanders (FWO Vlaanderen) with grant number 11Q2C24N and from the Flemish government under the “Onderzoeksprogramma Artificiële Intelligentie (AI) Vlaanderen” programme.
+This paper is supported by the DAAD program Konrad Zuse Schools of Excellence in Artificial Intelligence, sponsored by the Federal Ministry of Research, Technology and Space.
+This research also received funding from the Research Foundation Flanders (FWO Vlaanderen) with grant number 11Q2C24N and from the Flemish government under the “Onderzoeksprogramma Artificiële Intelligentie (AI) Vlaanderen” program.